deNBI/training-docs/wiki/index.md

-# de.NBI Training Documents
+# Training Clinic

 This page is currently empty, because there are not any documents available at the moment.

-It will hold training-related documents in the future.
+It will hold the Training Clinic related documents in the future.
 Currenlty only dummy content is given.